 The hardest was the first time I heard from you, five months (the longest we had ever been without speaking) after our talk.
 You told me you were going to be in the US, and just felt like I should know.
 It took everything I had not to respond, but it hurt so much knowing that you would be in Boston, my hometown, and New York, my old stomping grounds, without me there.

-I no longer compare the guys I date to you, because I know you aren't IT.
-I now know what I want in my future relationship, and I know what that long lasting love feels like.
-But most important, I know that I need him to feel the same way right back.
+I no longer compare the guys I date to you because I know you aren’t IT.
+I now know what I want in my future relationship, and I know what that long-lasting love feels like.
+But most importantly, I know that I need him to feel the same way right back.